 - Remove the Boiler Jacket (usually sheet metal) and place aside for reassembly.

-- Locate and substitute a 30 PSI (FHW) Pressure Relief Valve for the 15PSI (Steam) Valve.
-IMPORTANT!
+- First, locate and substitute a 30 PSI (FHW) Pressure Relief Valve for the 15PSI (Steam) Valve.
+VERY IMPORTANT!
 Forget, and you’ll get wet — and surprised!

 - Remove the Water Sight Glass, LWCO (Low Water Cut Off), Pressure Switch, etc. (Clean off the front of the boiler, in other words.)
 Dope and plug all affected boiler taps.